ramezrafla/redis-oplog/README.md

 `collection.startCaching()`

-To get hits vs misses you can call the following method from your browser console in **development**
+To get an idea of cache hits vs misses you can call the following method from your browser console in **development**

 `Meteor.call('__getCollectionStats','myCollectionName',console.log)`